-In Figure 20, we see the mean distribution $d \to R_0(d)$ permits to produce oscillations around the tendency for the daily number of cases.
-It is important to note that without the third pic in Figure 17 we do not obtain such a good correspondence between the model and the data.
+In Figure 19, we see the mean distribution $d \rightarrow R_0(d)$ permits to produce oscillations around the tendency for the daily number of cases.
+It is important to note that without the third peak in Figure 16 we do not obtain such a good correspondence between the model and the data.

-Figure 20: In this figure we plot the daily number of reported cases data from October 19 and November 19 2020 (black dots).
-The red curve corresponds to $\phi'1 + \phi'2$, and the green dots correspond (3.13)-(3.14) whenever $R_0(d)$ coming from the is the average distribution (i.e. the red curve in Figure 16).
+Figure 19.
+In this figure we plot the daily number of reported cases data between October 19 and November 19 2020 (black dots).
+The red curve corresponds to $\phi'1 + \phi'2$ , and the green dots correspond (3.13)-(3.14) whenever $R_0(d)$ comes from the is the average distribution (i.e. the red curve in Figure 15).
 We observe a very good match between the green dots and the red curve (the phenomenological model).